jsstrn/intro-to-coding/README.md

 - the components of a web page (HTML, CSS, and JavaScript), and
 - to build your very own web page on [Codepen](https://codepen.io)

+What you'll need for this course

+- a laptop with a decent Internet connection
+- a web browser (Chrome or Firefox)
+- a Codepen account (you'll have to create one [here](https://codepen.io)

 ## The internet and the world wide web

 ![internet](https://waiukuelearning.wikispaces.com/file/view/books-internet.gif/126751571/books-internet.gif)